 - treating your staff in a polite and courteous way.

 Time to grade your customers!

 Now, with your ideal customer in mind, go through your existing customer database and categorise them into four grades – A, B, C or D.

 An A-grade customer is your favourite kind of customer.
-This person probably pays your invoices on time, is pleasant to deal with, is happy to pay your quoted price, refers people to you, spends a reasonable amount with you and meets all the criteria you listed for ideal customers.
+They probably pay your invoices on time, are pleasant to deal with, happy to pay your quoted price, refer other people to you, spend a reasonable amount with you and generally meet all the criteria you listed for your ideal customers.
 In fact, if all your customers were like this, your life would be a lot easier!

 B-grade customers are still good customers, although they don’t quite fit your ideal customer blueprint.
 They might be more price conscious, or not buy as much from you, but they still pay on time and don’t give you problems.

-C-grade customers give you some problems.
+C-grade customers give you some challenges.
 They’re the type that haggle for a discount every time you deal with them, bring back goods frequently because they’ve changed their mind, or expect you to deliver at the last minute.
-They don’t take your advice and will tend to pay late and need nagging.
+They don’t take your advice, and will tend to pay late and need chasing.